LATEST NATIONAL HATE CRIME AWARENESS WEEK 2017 NEWS

 - Candlelit vigils were held across the country, including London, Sussex, Devon, Suffolk and Berkshire.

-- There was plenty of coverage in the media
+- There was plenty of coverage in the media and a huge campaign on Social Media!

 In past years, we’ve been overwhelmed with the amount of support, and would like to thank everybody for their letters and statements, including our Patron, Baroness Lawrence, former Prime Minister David Cameron and many other senior politicians, including former London Mayor Boris Johnson.